 About

-Some of his notable TV appearances include:
+Other notable TV appearances include:

 — Live analysis of the September 11th’s 20th anniversary